 ‘Where there is no struggle, there is no strength.” – Oprah Winfrey

-I believe that great teachers never run out of delightful and uplifting words to help others especially their students to cope up with struggles and help them get through adversities.
-I am sharing this on behalf of the teachers, as I am, by profession.
+I believe that great teachers never run out of delightful and uplifting words to help others, especially their students, cope with struggles and help them get through adversities.
+I am sharing this on behalf of the teachers, as I am by profession.